cnidaire/Master1_Internship/report.md

 ### Merge Reads

 We have inferred the sample sequences in the forward and reverse reads independently.
-Now it’s time to merge those inferred sequences together, throwing out those pairs of reads that don’t match.
-It will return a data frame corresponding to each successfully merged sequences.
+Now it’s time to merge those inferred sequences, throwing out those pairs of reads that don’t match.
+It will return a data frame corresponding to each successfully merged sequence.

 ### Chimera Checking and Removal

-A chimera is a fusion of two or more parents sequences and can be created during the PCR amplification process.
-In order to spot the chimera sequences, we perform multiple sequence alignment from the least abundant read and for all the more abundant read, it will do sequence alignment with all possible combinations.
+A chimera is a fusion of two or more parent sequences and can be created during the PCR amplification process.
+To spot the chimera sequences, we perform multiple sequence alignments from the least abundant read, and for all the more abundant reads, it will do sequence alignment with all possible combinations.
 When a chimera is detected, it is removed from the sequence table.

-More than 90% of the unique sequences identified are bimeras and most of the total reads shouldn't be identified as chimera.
+More than 90% of the unique sequences identified are bimeras and most of the total reads shouldn't be identified as chimeras.

-If there is too much chimera, we have to check if the 20 first base pairs of the reads were really trimmed because contain primers that can artificially increase the number of chimera.
-But if it is not the case, we should try to trim more of the low quality bp.
+If there are too many chimeras, we have to check if the 20 first base pairs of the reads were trimmed because contain primers that can artificially increase the number of chimeras.
+But if it is not the case, we should try to trim more of the low-quality base pair.

 ### Assign Taxonomy

 This is the part I'm interested in.
-We should give as an input a reference database at the FASTA format containing as the first line the Taxonomy of the sequence at the format: Domain / Pylum / Class / Order / Family / Genus; and as a second line the corresponding sequence of the nifH gene.
+We should give as an input a reference database in the FASTA format containing as the first line the Taxonomy of the sequence at the format: Domain / Pylum / Class / Order / Family / Genus; and as a second line the corresponding sequence of the nifH gene.

 Then DADA2 will infer the taxonomy based on the sequence similarity.